Universality for critical KCM: infinite number of stable directions: Droplet algorithm

+\paragraph{Crumbs} For a given finite set $K\subset\Lambda\cap\bbZ^2$ of infections we would like to have a notion of a connected component being `big' or `small'. `Small' components will be dubbed `crumbs' and will play a negligible perturbative role in the bootstrap percolation process, by inducing only `very localised' growth and being `well isolated' from the rest of the infections.
+A sufficient condition for this, as identified in \cite{Bollobas14}, is that $|\kappa|<\alpha$.
+However, contrary to what was the case in \cite{Bollobas14}, we need the notion of `crumb' to be stable under the closure (with respect to the bootstrap percolation process), i.e. the closure of a `crumb' to still be a `crumb'.
+We thus identify as `crumb' any component, which is the closure of a set of size less than $\alpha$.
+Also taking into account the boundary, this leads us to the following notion.

-We similarly define \emph{modified crumb}, \emph{modified cluster} and \emph{modified boundary cluster} by replacing $\Gamma$ and $C_2$ by $\Gamma'$ and $C_2'$ respectively. \end{defn} Clearly, any (modified) non-boundary cluster has at least $\alpha$ sites.
-Indeed, if its connected component is of diameter larger than $C_3$, then the diameter of the cluster is larger than $C_3-C_2$, and we can choose $C_3$ large enough to get $\frac{C_3-C_2}{C_2} \geq \alpha$, while otherwise the cluster is a connected component which is not a crumb and at distance more than $C_2$ from $\partial$, so by definition has at least $\alpha$ sites.
-Moreover, a cluster only intersects a bounded number of other clusters, as its diameter is bounded.
-Also note that crumbs (resp. modified crumbs) are at distance at least $C_2$ (resp. $C_2'$) from any other site of $K\cup\partial$ and have diameter much smaller than $C_3$, as we shall see in Corollary~\ref{cor:crumbs:growth}.
-The proofs of this corollary and Observation~\ref{obs:C1:well:defined} it follows from are both independent of the rest of the argument and postponed for convenience, but we allow ourselves to use this (easy) result ahead of these proofs.
+\begin{defn}[Crumb] Fix a finite set $K\subset \Lambda\cap\bbZ^2$ and let $\kappa$ be a connected component of $K$ in $\Gamma$.
+We say that $\kappa$ is a \emph{crumb} for $K$ if the following conditions hold. \begin{itemize} \item For all $x\in\kappa$ we have $d(x,\partial)>C_2$. \item There exists a set $P_\kappa\subset \bbZ^2$ such that $[P_\kappa]\supset \kappa$ and $|P_\kappa|=\alpha-1$. \end{itemize} \end{defn} \paragraph{First properties of crumbs} It follows from the definition that a crumb $\kappa$ for $K$ is at distance more than $C_2$ from $\partial \cup (K\setminus\kappa)$.
+Moreover, the closure of a crumb is within bounded distance from the crumb, as we shall see in Corollary~\ref{cor:crumbs:growth} (see Figure \ref{fig:crumbs}).
+Also, crumbs have diameters much smaller than $C_3$, as we shall see in Corollary~\ref{cor:crumbs:growth}.
+The proofs of this corollary and Observation~\ref{obs:C1:well:defined}, which it follows from, are both independent of the rest of the argument and are only postponed for convenience.
+Nevertheless, we allow ourselves to use these (easy) results ahead of their proofs.